-How to Apply Eyeliner to Downturned Eyes, According to a Makeup ArtistSeptember 03, 2020
+How to Apply Eyeliner on Downturned Eyes, According to a Makeup ArtistOctober 05, 2021

 How to Apply a Natural Eyeliner Look to Downturned Eyes

 “For a softer look, I’ll line the eyes from the inner corner but stop just before I get to the outer corner,” he says.
-“Keeping the outer half of the eyeliner a bit thicker than the inner half, the liner should look tapered in and get thinner as you get toward the inner half of the eye.
+“The liner should look tapered in and get thinner as you get toward the inner half of the eye, keeping the outer half of the eyeliner a bit thicker than the inner half.
 If you want to take an extra step, softly smudge the outer corner of the liner going up toward the crease.
 If you’re going for the softer look, try a kohl pencil.
 That way you have more play time if you prefer to smudge and soften the outer half.”
-For this, we recommend the L’Oréal Paris Makeup Le Liner Signature Mechanical Eyeliner which is easy to apply, long-lasting and waterproof.
+For this, we recommend the Lancôme Drama Liqui-Pencil Waterproof Eyeliner which is easy to apply, long-lasting and waterproof.

 How to Apply a Winged Eyeliner Look to Downturned Eyes

 “For a bit of an exaggerated look, line the eyes and kick up the outer corner liner by flicking it up,” Najor says.
 “Make sure the wing lines up with your bottom lash line.
 I almost always recommend keeping the eyes open and looking straight into the mirror while sketching the wing, so you can see where you’re going and what looks good once your eyes are open.”
 Try the L'Oréal Matte Signature Liquid Eyeliner; the fine tip makes it easy to paint on an ultra-thin, precise line.